wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/api/springboot3-api-rest-security-resourceserver-tokenrelay/README.md

 USAGE MANUAL
 ------------

-> **Usage Docker Manual** means that infrastructure services are started as Docker containers.
+> **Usage Manual** means that infrastructure services are started as Docker containers.
 Services are started manually.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.